 Building development is the main threat to this property, which is located near the village of Matumbo.
 Rio de Janeiro state is seeing a building boom and land prices are rocketing.

 Brazil’s recent surge in development is due to investment in roads and infrastructure necessary to stage the 2014 World Cup and the Rio Olympics in 2016, and partly because of a growing demand for holiday homes.

 The Guapi Assu reserve ranges from around 30 metres above sea level at the wetland areas up to 2,000 metres.
 This provides a range of unique habitats and it is one of the last locations where original Atlantic Forest remains intact at all altitudes.

 Funds from WLT's Save the Atlantic Forest appeal will be used to purchase a property that lies in the Matumbo Gap.
-The property will form another piece in the patchwork of Guapi Assu.
+The property will form another piece in the patchwork of protected areas in Guapi Assu.